oransje/competitive/README.md

 # Competitive

 Just the solution to junior sheet problems in preparing to programming championship.

+This codes are not intended to be readable by humans, only by the judging system, they are coded on insane speed.

-Religously following the junior sheet by mostafaa.saa.fci on Codeforces.
+Following the junior sheet by mostafaa.saa.fci on Codeforces.

-Please, do not look on my code, unless you tried to solve!
+Please, do not look on my code, unless you have solved it!